cslab/functions-sdk-python/docs/reference/runtime.md

 This section is aimed at developers that want to build their own Functions-SDK.
-If are building Functions with **csfunctions** you can skip this part.
+If you are building Functions with **csfunctions** you can skip this part.

 ## Architecture
 Function environment are docker containers that run in AWS-lambda.
 The Python runtime utilizes awslambdaric to handle the requests.
 The Python runtime is part of the CIM Database Cloud Functions infrastructure and currently cannot be customized.